jithumajinu/immutablequeue/README.md

 #Immutable class in Java

-Following are the requirements:
+Following are the requirements:<br>
-• Class must be declared as final (So that child classes can’t be created)
+• Class must be declared as final (So that child classes can’t be created) <br>
 • Data members in the class must be declared as final (So that we can’t change the value of it after object creation)
 • A parameterized constructor
 • Getter method for all the variables in it